txt/ase19/docs/optimize.md

     - So when it finds a better best, it just sails on by
       - but it might circle back to them
       - kind of like a restart-retry and a populuation and a momentum approach all rolled into one.
+    - Which means it may not find one solution-- but a set of interesting (but slightly different) solutions
 - Add some random jiggle to the search.
   - e.g. _simulated annealling_
   - For example,